 Suggested Emphasis: God continues to love us even as our family and home situations change.

 Boaz was the owner of the field where Ruth gathered grain.
 He was also a relative of Naomi’s late husband.
-When Boaz took notice of Ruth and treated her with kindness, Naomi knew that he would be a good husband for Ruth.
-She instructed Ruth to follow the wish custom of lying at the foot of Boaz’ bed to show that she wished him to marry her.
+When Boaz took notice of Ruth and treated her with kindness, Naomi knew that he would be a good husband to Ruth.
+She instructed Ruth to follow the wise custom of lying at the foot of Boaz’s bed to show that she wished to marry him.
 Boaz also followed tradition by gaining the permission of another relative of Naomi’s that had the right to marry her.
 Boaz and Ruth married and when they had a son, Naomi took care of him like her own grandchild.

 Refer to information about the time of the judges.
 Ruth went to work in the barley fields to support her mother-in-law, Naomi.
 It was the custom of the day for poor people to “glean the fields”, that is, to pick up any of the grain left behind by the harvesters.
 While Ruth was gathering the leftover grain, she came to the attention of Boaz, the owner of the field.

 The name Boaz probably referred to quickness or strength.
 He was a man of great wealth.
 But besides referring to monetary strength, the Hebrew name probably meant that he was gifted in other ways.
 Boaz was generous to Ruth in offering grain and water, for he had heard about Ruth’s goodness to her mother-in-law.